Our Services

 Helpful Resources

-Sciatica typically causes sudden, sharp, one-sided pain from the low back down to the foot that worsens with movement and may improve with rest, whereas diabetic neuropathy usually presents as a gradual, burning or tingling sensation in both feet that is worse at night and linked to long-term high blood sugar.
-Each condition has its own risk factors, symptom patterns, and diagnostic tests.
+Sciatica vs. diabetic neuropathy: what's the difference?
+Sciatica causes sudden, sharp, one-sided pain radiating from the low back down to the foot, often worsening with movement and easing with rest.
+Diabetic neuropathy, by contrast, develops gradually as burning or tingling in both feet, typically worsens at night, and is linked to long-term high blood sugar.

 Experiencing a sharp, shooting pain from hip to foot can be alarming.
 Two common causes are sciatica and diabetic neuropathy.
 Both can cause discomfort along the leg, but knowing which one you have is essential for proper treatment.
 This guide will help you understand the key differences, recognize warning signs, and decide when to seek medical advice.